ellaqezi/strata-hadoop/Cassandra/Cassandra.md

     * quorum: consistency
     * one and one: latency

+## Memory
+The more memory a Cassandra node has, the better read performance.
+More RAM also allows memory tables (memtables) to hold more recently written data.
+Larger memtables lead to a fewer number of SSTables being flushed to disk and fewer files to scan during a read.
+The ideal amount of RAM depends on the anticipated size of your hot data.

+For both dedicated hardware and virtual environments:
+* Production: 16GB to 64GB; the minimum is 8GB.
+* Development in non-loading testing environments: no less than 4GB.

+## CPU
+Insert-heavy workloads are CPU-bound in Cassandra before becoming memory-bound.
+(All writes go to the commit log, but Cassandra is so efficient in writing that the CPU is the limiting factor.)
+Cassandra is highly concurrent and uses as many CPU cores as available:

+* Production environments: For dedicated hardware, 8-core CPU processors are the current price-performance sweet spot.
+* Development in non-loading testing environments: For dedicated hardware, 2-core CPU processors.

 ## Failed writes
 * hints are kept for 3 hours by default
 * throttling